robert-boulanger/xenserver-backup/readme.md

 ### First: Create a backup flag/field

 For every VM, in XenCenter go to the VM, Properties and add a User defined Test Field and name it "tobackup".
-If the VM should be included in backup enter a value true, otherwise something else.
+If the VM should be included in backup enter a value yes, otherwise no or something else.

 ### Second: Mount a backup directory